 Patient Guide To Femero-Acetabular Impingement And Hip Arthroscopy

-The aim of this information sheet is to provide Mr Parminder Singh’s patients a general guide to understanding what is femero-acetabular impingement, the assessment and investigation process and finally the hip arthroscopy surgical treatments.
+The aim of this information sheet is to provide a provide Mr Parminder Singh’s patients a general guide to understanding what is femero-acetabular impingement, the assessment and investigation process and finally the hip arthroscopy surgical treatments.
+Every patient and every operation is unique and therefore this guide will not be able to answer all your questions.

 This guide is not a substitute for obtaining medical advice from your surgeon.
-However, this guide may assist you to get a better understanding of what to expect from your hip arthroscopy surgery and it may help you think of questions to ask Mr Parminder Singh.
+However, this guide may assist you to get a better understanding of what to expect and it may help you think of questions to ask Mr Parminder Singh.
 If this patient information guide does not answer your questions, remember that Mr Parminder Singh will do his best to do so at your consultation.
 Mr Singh and his surgical team will practice in accordance with the ethical standards defined by the Australian Medical Council.

 What Is Hip Arthroscopy?